-Climate Change Emergency
+RESPONDING TO THE Climate Change Emergency

 The changes needed to achieve this will have to be made by every Island resident, Government Department, business and third sector organisation across the Isle of Man.

-They will affect how we travel, how we consume energy, what we eat, how we heat our homes and buildings, and how we look after our environment.
+We need to make changes to how we travel, how we consume energy, what we eat, how we heat our homes and buildings, and how we look after our environment.
 We also need to ensure our most vulnerable are not left behind.

 How is Climate Change Affecting the Isle of Man?